yechend/sequence-ai-planning-rl/wiki-template/AI-Method-1.md

 3. **Soft Bonus Integration (e.g., +0.1 × policy score)**
    → Minor improvement in some settings, but still inconsistent due to poor policy.

-The results supported our hypothesis that the naively trained policy model tends to overfit to simple board patterns and fails to generalize well to more complex situations.
+The results supported our hypothesis that the naively trained policy model tends to overfit to simple board patterns and fails to generalise well to more complex situations.
 It provided no noticeable performance improvement and, in several cases, selected clearly suboptimal moves despite better available options.
 Additionally, the strict 1-second decision limit made it impractical to perform deeper simulations or corrections based on policy suggestions.

 Although the model did not enhance gameplay performance, these experiments offered valuable insights.
 They highlighted key limitations of offline-trained policies and helped inform how future self-play or imitation learning approaches might be better designed and integrated.

-**8. Cai Loashi**
+**8. Teacher Cai**

 **9. ABC**

 [Back to top](#table-of-contents)

 ### Solved Challenges

+1. 1-Second Timeout Constraint

+   Deep lookahead and complex evaluation exceeded the 1-second per-move limit.
+   - Solution: Inserted early runtime cutoffs using `time.perf_counter()` and used a fallback to random valid actions if computation exceeded 0.95s.

+2. Heuristic Narrowness

+   Initial heuristics strongly favoured central control, ignoring long-term sequence building.
+   - Solution: Added directional alignment scoring and fork detection to encourage flexible positioning and overlapping potential.

+3. Draft/Hand Uncertainty

+   Unpredictable draft cards after action execution introduced uncertainty.
+   - Solution: Simulated future drafts by sampling from the unseen deck to approximate a more realistic next-step state.

+4. Dead Card Stagnation
+   Players could hold unusable cards that offered no placement opportunities.
+   - Solution: Implemented discard logic that identifies and removes dead cards.
+The agent simulates a trade and re-evaluates the best moves.

 [Back to top](#table-of-contents)